Augustus Ulyard: Stagecoach

-In the 1870s Ulyard began a stage business, with a conveyance drawn by four horses from Los Angeles at 7:30 each morning and returning from Santa Monica at 3:30 in the afternoon, "calling at all four Los Angeles hotels as well as the private residences of prospective patrongs."
+In the 1870s, Ulyard began a stage business.
+This business had a conveyance drawn by four horses from Los Angeles at 7:30 each morning and returning from Santa Monica at 3:30 in the afternoon, "calling at all four Los Angeles hotels as well as the private residences of prospective patrongs."
 The fare was one dollar.

 Public service

-In 1856 Ulyard helped organize the Republican League in California and worked on behalf of the John C. Fremont campaign for president in 1856.
-He was elected to the Los Angeles Common Council on May 5, 1856, and was reelected once, serving until June 22, 1857, when he resigned.
+In 1856, Ulyard helped organize the Republican League in California and worked on behalf of the John C. Fremont campaign for president in 1856.
+He was elected to the Los Angeles Common Council on May 5, 1856.
+Ulyard was reelected once, serving until June 22, 1857, when he resigned.

 Anecdote

 In 1889, the Ulyards went to police court in Los Angeles and swore out a complaint against a book agent who, they said, "had seized her [Mrs. Ulyard] by the arm and handled her in an exceedingly rough manner" when she, following her husband's precedent of several days previous, refused to purchase a copy of a "history of Southern California" in which appeared a biography of Mr. Ulyard.
 "The officers are looking for the fellow," the Times reported.